 Keywords

+This clause is intentionally left blank.

 Introduction

 Stereoscopic three-dimensional (3D) television attempts to emulate the response of the human binocular visual system to the relative depth perception of objects.
 This Recommendation applies to stereoscopic imaging that directs a different view of the same scene to each eye.
 The images of the objects depicted in the scene will have different relative positions in the left- and right-view.
 3D television viewing does not perfectly recreate the real viewing experience, because the normal formulae for accommodation (i.e., focus) and vergence (i.e., eye angle) do not apply.
 A variety of displays produce this effect, including stereoscopic and autostereoscopic displays, using glasses with polarized lenses or shutters; and 2D televisions using complementary color anaglyphs and glasses with colored filters.